3MFConsortium/spec_core/3MF Core Specification.md

 **3D Model part.** The OPC part that contains a 3D model.

-**3D Texture part.** A file used to apply complex information to a 3D object in the 3D Model part (undefined in this spec, but available for extensions).
+**3D Texture part.** A file used to apply complex information to a 3D object in the 3D Model part (undefined in this specification, but available for extensions to this specification).

 **3MF.** The 3D Manufacturing Format described by this specification, defining one or more 3D objects intended for output to a physical form.